An attractive route for people who want to be architects.

 Entrance examination

 Prior to the admission interview, prospective students will sit an entrance examination.
 In the interview, the results of this examination will be discussed.
 The examination will assess aspects of creativity, technique and empathy.
+The assignments can be found further down this page.
 In addition, attention will be paid in the admission interview to a personal portfolio to be brought along.

-Non-EEA students have to send their results, CV, motivation and portfolio to [email protected] before the 1st of April.
+Non-EEA students have to send their results, CV, motivation and portfolio to [email protected] before the 1st of March.
+For EEA students this is the 1st of April.

 Admission interview

-In all cases, an admission interview is part of the admissions procedure.
+After assessing the entrance examination, CV, portfolio and motivation letter, a decision will be made on whether to invite candidates for an admission interview.
 The admission interview is aimed at assessing whether the student has sufficient motivation, knowledge, insight and talent to take the programme at the Academy.
 During the interview, the results of this examination will be discussed.
 The examination will assess aspects of creativity, technique and empathy.
-In addition, during the interview, the personal portfolio will also be discussed.
+The student's personal portfolio will also be discussed.

 Assignment 1: Design